Snow Queen: Kim dominates to take gold in women’s halfpipe

 Gold, who dislocated her right shoulder during training for the Sochi Olympics and didn’t compete then barely made the 12-woman final, brushed off a fall during her first run and stomped an 85.75 on her third run.
 Clark, the 2002 Olympic champion still going strong at age 34, couldn’t quite catch Gold with an 83.50.

-Jiayu came the closest to providing Kim with a serious threat.
-She drilled an 89.75 during her first set to take the lead, only to watch Kim top it during her first run moments later.
+Liu came the closest to providing Kim with a serious threat.
+She threw down a 89.75 during her first set to take the lead, only to watch Kim top it during her first run moments later.

 —